Introduction of Jiang Huang,Pian Jiang Huang and E Shu:Turmeric or Rhizoma Curcumae Longae.

 Rhizoma Curcumae Longae(Turmeric).

-✵Common official classics defined the herb Rhizoma Curcumae Longae, or Turmeric as the dried rhizome of the Curcuma L genus, the Zingiberaceae family, Zingiberales order plant species (1).
+Botanical source: Herbal classic book defined the herb Rhizoma Curcumae Longae, or Turmeric as the dried rhizome of the Curcuma L genus, the Zingiberaceae family, Zingiberales order plant species (1).
 Curcuma longa L. Other common herbal classics defined the herb Rhizoma Curcumae Longae, or Turmeric as the rhizome of the Zingiberaceae family plant species (1).
 Curcuma longa L., or (2).
 Curcuma aromatica Salisb.
 Officially the botanical source of the Rhizoma Curcumae Longae should be the dried rhizome of the species (1).
-Curcuma longa L. This commonly used species and the related species are introduced as:
+Curcuma longa L. This commonly used species and the related species are introduced:

-Ecosystem: The Curcuma longa L., grows wild or cultivated in plains, meadows or bushes in the mountains.
+Ecological Environment: The Curcuma longa L., grows wild or cultivated in plains, meadows, or bushes in the mountains.
 Geographical distribution: This species mainly distributes in the middle and lower reaches area of the Yangtze River, the Zhujiang river area, the Hanjiang river area, Taiwan, and other areas of China.

 As a culinary herb, the stimulating taste of Turmeric adds zip to foods.
 As a healthful herbal tonic, it is said to provide warming, soothing benefits to the joints, liver, and stomach.
 Women also appreciate its calming benefits during periods of monthly discomfort.